hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 ### Performing quality assessment using job submission scripts
 So far in our FASTQC analysis, we have been directly submitting commands to O2 using an interactive session (ie. `srun --pty -c 6 -p interactive -t 0-12:00 --mem 6G --reservation=HBC /bin/bash`).
-However, there are many more partitions available on O2 than just the interactive partition.
-We can submit commands or series of commands to these partitions using job submission scripts.
+However, there are many [more partitions available on O2](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic#UsingSlurmBasic-Partitions(akaQueues)) than just the interactive partition.
+We can submit a command or series of commands to these partitions using job submission scripts.

-**Job submission scripts** for O2 are just regular scripts, but contain the slurm **options/directives** for job submission, such as *number of cores, name of partition, runtime limit, etc*.
+**Job submission scripts** for O2 are just regular shell scripts, but contain the Slurm **options/directives** for our job submission.
+These directives define the various resources we are requesting for our job (i.e *number of cores, name of partition, runtime limit* )

-Submission of the script using the `sbatch` command allows slurm to run your job when its your turn.
-Let's create a job submission script to automate what we have done in previous lesson: loading the FASTQC module, running FASTQC on all of our fastq files, and moving the files to the appropriate directory.
+Submission of the script using the `sbatch` command allows Slurm to run your job when its your turn.
+Let's create a job submission script to automate what we have done in [previous lesson](05_qc_running_fastqc_interactively.md).

+Our script will do the following:

+1. Change directories to where the FASTQ files are located
+2. Load the FastQC module
+3. Run FastQC on all of our FASTQ files

 Let's first change the directory to `~/rnaseq/scripts`, and create a script named `mov10_fastqc.run` using `vim`.